Please note, the SPECTRUM Consortium has now ended.

 Our research

-The consortium (SPECTRUM) will evaluate policies and natural experiments implemented in England and the devolved nations, including, for example: the introduction of minimum unit pricing for alcohol and other alcohol policies; proposed restrictions on the number and clustering density of tobacco retailers in Scotland; proposed policies to address key elements of food marketing; and variations in policies arising from ‘Brexit’.
-Evidence will be generated on the health and economic impacts of policy interventions, including on the wider economy.
+The consortium (SPECTRUM) evaluated policies and natural experiments implemented in England and the devolved nations, including, for example: the introduction of minimum unit pricing for alcohol and other alcohol policies; proposed restrictions on the number and clustering density of tobacco retailers in Scotland; proposed policies to address key elements of food marketing; and variations in policies arising from ‘Brexit’.
+Evidence was generated on the health and economic impacts of policy interventions, including on the wider economy.

-The research will also: (i) map the local commercial environments of the commodities and model the impacts (and unintended consequences) of approaches to change those local environments; (ii) examine the relationship between the commodities, mental ill health and stigma, and explore how these could be altered; and (iii) determine how health governance and regulatory mechanisms can enhance NCD prevention policy.
-The methods and insights derived from the research on alcohol and tobacco will be extended to apply to food where appropriate.
+The research also: (i) mapped the local commercial environments of the commodities and model the impacts (and unintended consequences) of approaches to change those local environments; (ii) examined the relationship between the commodities, mental ill health and stigma, and explore how these could be altered; and (iii) determined how health governance and regulatory mechanisms can enhance NCD prevention policy.
+The methods and insights derived from the research on alcohol and tobacco were extended to apply to food where appropriate.

-On 25 September 2019 the UK Prevention Research Partnership (UKPRP) held a kick off meeting with the award holders from the first funding round.
+- UK Prevention Research Partnership (UKPRP) held a kick off meeting with the award holders from the first funding round on 25 September 2019.
 Download the slides presented by SPECTRUM (PPT, 3MB).

 Consortium members